SciCrunch/NIF-Ontology/docs/processes.md

 when working on NIFSTD.

-All of these processes expect the full NIF-Ontology development environment to have been set up according to [development setup.md](development%20setup.md).
+All of these processes expect the full NIF-Ontology development environment to have been set up according to [development-setup.md](development-setup.md).

 All relative filepaths listed in code sections start from the base folder of this repository `../` from the location of this file.